 - one-on-one consultation about geospatial data and methods

 - brainstorming sessions to fine tune the goals and purpose of your spatial project

 As our services develop, we are looking for suggestions for new services, services with tailored content or ways to support teaching desired by faculty or students.
-Please contact email@example.com with your suggestions or more information about our services.
+If you have ideas or specific needs, please fill our this short survey or contact email@example.com with your suggestions or more information about our services.

 About the Team